- Cloud Collectors Overview

 Use user persona enrichment to ensure that Mimecast syncs groups and users that are used for enrichment of the events.
 To use user persona enrichment, you must have the Mimecast administrator role with Directories, Internal, and Read permission.

-Ensure that you have the following permissions for the required endpoints.
-For more information about each endpoint see the Mimecast Documentation.
+Ensure that you assign the required permissions for the required endpoints.

 Create a Mimecast API Application to Obtain Client ID and Secret Keys